 Apolipoprotein (Apo) E is produced under the direction of the APOE gene and is one of five main types of blood lipoproteins (A-E).
 This test evaluates a person's DNA to determine what combination of APOE forms (genotype) is present.
 The APOE gene exists in three different forms (alleles) – e2, e3, and e4 – with e3 being the most common allele, found in 60% of the general population.
 Everyone inherits a pair of APOE genes that is some combination of these three.

 APOE e4 has been associated with an increased risk of late onset Alzheimer disease (AD), that is AD that develops after the age of 65.
-This effect is additive in that one copy of e4 (e2/e4 or e3/e4) carries some increased risk and two copies of e4 (e4/e4) are associated with an even greater risk of developing AD.
-It is important to note, however, that this risk is only relative.
-Most individuals with APOE e4 will never develop AD and there are many people with AD who are e4 negative.
+This effect is additive in that one copy of e4 (e2/e4 or e3/e4) carries some increased risk and two copies of e4 (e4/e4) are associated with even more of a risk of developing AD.
+It is important to note, however, that we are talking about the risk relative to other people at the same age with fewer copies of e4.
+In terms of lifetime risk, most individuals with APOE e4 will never develop AD and there are many people with AD who are e4 negative.

 How is it used?

-APOE genotyping is sometimes used as an adjunct test to help in the diagnosis of probable late onset Alzheimer disease (AD) in symptomatic adults.
-It is called susceptibility or risk factor testing because it indicates whether there is an increased risk of AD but is not specifically diagnostic of AD.
-If a person has dementia, the presence of APOE e4 may increase the likelihood that the dementia is due to AD but does not prove that it is.
+APOE genotyping is sometimes used as an added test to help in the diagnosis of probable late onset Alzheimer disease (AD) in symptomatic adults.
+However, the association of the e4 allele with late onset AD does not mean that it causes AD, only that more people with late onset AD have e4 alleles compared to similar aged peers without late onset AD.
+For this reason, APOE genotyping is referred to as susceptibility or risk factor testing since it indicates whether there is an increased risk of AD but is not specifically diagnostic of AD.
+For example, if a person has dementia, the presence of APOE e4 may increase the likelihood that the dementia is due to AD but does not prove that it is.

 There are no clear-cut tests to diagnose Alzheimer disease during life.
-Health practitioners can, however, make a reasonably accurate clinical diagnosis of AD by ruling out other potential causes of dementia and checking for a genetic predisposition to AD with APOE genotyping as supplemental information in conjunction with Tau/Aß42 testing.
+Healthcare practitioners can, however, make a reasonably accurate clinical diagnosis of AD by ruling out other potential causes of dementia and checking for a genetic predisposition to AD with APOE genotyping as supplemental information in conjunction with tau protein and beta amyloid testing.

 When is it ordered?